aws-samples/aws-lambda-clickhouse/README.md

 The sample includes a Lambda Function with the Lambda Function URL enabled, an IAM user identity policy, a Lambda function execution role, and an S3 bucket.

-The Lambda function processes HTTP requests and runs ClickHouse binary.
+**The Lambda function** processes HTTP requests and runs ClickHouse binary.
 It has 2048MB memory by default.
 The memory size can be increased up to 10240 MB.
 More memory can improve query performance, but also increases cost.
 The Lambda code is deployed using container image, because of clickhouse binary size.
 We use a standard clickhouse binary, see [the docs](#q-how-to-make-clickhouse-binary-run-better-in-aws-lambda) for ideas how to optimize it for the AWS Lambda environment.

-Data resides in the S3 bucket.
+Data resides in the **S3 bucket**.
 You can upload any additional data in formats, supported by ClickHouse (parquet, json, csv and [many others](https://clickhouse.com/docs/en/interfaces/formats)).

-The Lambda function URL provides an easy way to invoke Lambda function without Amazon API Gateway.
+**The Lambda function URL** provides an easy way to invoke Lambda function without Amazon API Gateway.
 It uses AWS_IAM auth type, so all requests need to be signed with AWS Signature Version 4.
 You could change it to NONE to disable auth on the Lambda function URL side completely (this might impose a security risk!) or implement authentication of your choice in the Lambda code, through Amazon API Gateway or Amazon CloudFront.

-Permissions to invoke the Lambda function URL are granted through the IAM user identity policy.
+Permissions to invoke the Lambda function URL are granted through the **IAM user identity policy**.
 The sample grants access to only one user specified during deployment through the IAM_USER environmental variable.
 Another way to grant access is through the Lambda function's resource policy.

-Lambda execution role provides the Lambda function with access to S3 data.
+**Lambda execution role** provides the Lambda function with access to S3 data.
 This sample allows read access to one bucket only (specified during deployment).
 You can modify role's policies to allow more buckets.
 Note, that access to S3 is controlled completely by this role.
 Any IAM user that is allowed to make requests to the Lambda function URL will be able to query data regardless of their S3 permissions.
 You can build a solution around [Amazon S3 Object Lambda](https://aws.amazon.com/s3/features/object-lambda/) instead of the regular Lambda if you need to control access based on users' existing S3 permissions.

 # User guide

 ## Query existing S3 bucket
 To query your real data you can either upload it to the sample S3 bucket or connect your existing S3 bucket during deployment .

-To connect an existing S3 bucket instead of creating a new one set `CREATE_BUCKET` environmental variable to `false`, and `BUCKET_NAME` to your bucket name (just a name, without s3:// or https://) during CDK deployment.
+To connect an existing S3 bucket instead of creating a new one set `CREATE_BUCKET` environmental variable to `false`, and `BUCKET_NAME` to your bucket name (just a name, without s3:// or https://) during the CDK stack deployment.
 The bucket must be in the same AWS region where the sample is deployed.

 Alternatively, you can simply upload your own data in json, parquet, csv or [another supported format](https://clickhouse.com/docs/en/interfaces/formats) to the sample bucket.
 Get the bucket name from `ClickhouseBucketName` AWS CDK output.